Muzietto/es6-lambda-calculus/README.md

 __NB: ES6 is an eager language, so the second example ain't real running code, and it's here just for the show__

-__trying to implement recursion using `SELF_APPLY` in an eager language is impossible__, because the call-by-value nature will force the interpreter to evaluate the right side before anything else, and this implies another turn of the wheel, a new right side to interpret first, and then another, and the another... ad libitum before anything useful can be done with the expression;
+__trying to implement recursion using `SELF_APPLY` in an eager language is impossible__, because the call-by-value nature will force the interpreter to evaluate _both left and right side_ before deciding which path to take; but evaluating the right side implies another turn of the wheel, a new right side to interpret, and then another, and the another... ad libitum before anything useful can be done with the expression;

 in the following paragraphs we will eventually __manage to implement recursion in our ES6 λ-expressions__ by leaving `SELF_APPLY` aside and __putting in place a _lazy_ application mechanism__;